DeveloperC286/did_i_break_it/README.md

  * Enable API/download retrying if request fails.
  * Handle more than one page of reverse dependencies.
  * Lean mode, which cleans up between each reverse dependency.
- * Save the stdout and stderr of failed compilations.
- * Writing results to HTML?
  * Parse reverse dependencies Semantic Versioning and only compiling if local version is acceptable.